TomerPacific/MobileWebSpecialistNanodegree/Accessible And Responsive Web/Lesson 17 - Introducing The Service Worker/README.md

 Go to localhost:8889 and type **install-cached** in the Test ID field.
 You should see an animated gif with the title `Yay!
 The cache is ready to go!`

+## Concept 18 Quiz - Cache Response
+Added the folllowing code:

+``

+Go to localhost:8889 and type **cache-served** in the Test ID field.
+You should see an animated gif with the title `Yay!
+Cached responses are being returned!`